 Fees: NO annual, 3% or $5 balance transfer and cash advance, $37 max late

 American Express holds true to its reputation as a top competitor in the consumer traveler industry; in this case, this is their second product that focuses on hotel rewards.
 With the Starwood locations covered, it was only natural to move on to the Hilton locations.
 The Hilton HHonors Card from American Express offers good rewards and rates for the Hilton client base.

-Card holders can get a head start of saving bonus points with this card by reaching the $750 minimum within three months of getting a card.
-The bonus offer numbers at 50,000 Hilton HHonors points which are redeemable at any Hilton location.
+Cardholders can get a head start on saving bonus points with this card by reaching the $750 spending minimum within three months of getting the card.
+The bonus offer is 50,000 Hilton HHonors points, which are redeemable at any Hilton location.
 On top of this bonus offer, there are several above average rates at which points can be earned.
 To start, three Hilton HHonors points are awarded for regular purchases.
 Members get an additional two points when making purchases at supermarkets, restaurants, or gas stations (so a total of five points per dollar).
-Finally, card holders get seven points on the dollar for purchasing directly with a Hilton affiliate.
+Finally, cardholders get seven points on the dollar for purchasing directly with a Hilton affiliate.
 These are impressive rewards point rates.